noahlschneider/spotify_recently_added/README.md

 Make sure you have:

-- An **AWS account** with permissions for Lambda, EventBridge, and Systems Manager Parameter Store or Secret Manager.
+- An **AWS account** with permissions for Lambda, EventBridge, and Parameter Store or Secret Manager.
 - A **Spotify Developer account** to create an app and get your credentials.
 - **Python 3.13+** installed, with a virtual environment if desired.
 - **AWS CLI** installed and configured.